-The financial statements of the subsidiaries are prepared for the same reporting period as that of the Company, using consistent accounting policies.
+The financial statements of the subsidiaries are prepared for the same financial year as that of the Company, using consistent accounting policies.
 Where necessary, accounting policies of subsidiaries are changed to ensure consistency with the policies adopted by the Group.